pfsense/docs/source/vpn/ipsec/ipsec-for-road-warriors-in-pfsense-2-0-1-with-psk-in-stead-of-xauth.rst

    and password, it's almost always because the user has either no Internet connection or no dns service.
 Or they are on a guest network and need to open their browser for identification or something.
--  Roy Blüthgen wrote in to say: I am running a pfSense 2.0.2 installation and followed the guide to set up IPsec server/client.
+-  Roy Blüthgen wrote in to say: I am running a pfSense software version 2.0.2 installation and followed the guide to set up IPsec server/client.
    Afterwards when testing I was running into this issue: https://redmine.pfSense.org/issues/1351.
 I tried the pfSense config suggested in note 30 (by Jim) and that fixed my problem: **System >